 - Parietex Lightweight Monofilament

 Each of the above has its own unique problems, too.
 Complications include migration, perforation, bowel obstruction, and recurrence.

 2.3 Davol – C.R.
 Bard: ST hernia patch products

 ST hernia mesh is a resorbable coated mesh line.
 Genzyme was the original make of the Sepramesh IP and Sepra Technology (ST) coating, but in December 2007, Bard acquired the licensing rights to this technology.
 Bard used the technology to create its own ST coating line for ventral hernia meshes, which included:

 The ST coating uses polypropylene, a substance we know directly causes harm to patients.

-One of the first hernia mesh implants to be recalled, the Composix Kugel has been the subject of three recalls in 2005, 2006, and 2007.
+One of the first hernia mesh implants to be recalled, the Composix Kugel has been the subject of three recalls in 2005, 2006, and 2007, including a Class I recall – for devices that can cause serious harm.
 Made of a polypropylene base and a layer of ePTFE (polytetrafluoroethylene), the materials worked against each other.
-The mesh would shrink and a ring used on the mesh would break, causing serious harm.
+The mesh would buckle and shrink.
+And a memory coil ring – called a PET ring – used on the mesh would break, causing perforation and fistulas.

 The 3DMax is a heavy-weight mesh using polypropylene.
 A lighter version was released in 2008.
 This mesh is specifically used to treat inguinal hernias, but the mesh erodes through soft tissue and then adheres to the spermatic cord, cause great pain and sexual dysfunction.
 A curved device used with no sutures or tacks, this mesh is also known to fold over and migrate, causing injury, too.
 Mesh removal surgery places the person at risk of losing a testicle.